Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Alabama Stats and Trends

-- Alabama has seven wins against the spread in 13 games this year.
+- Alabama has played 13 games, with seven wins against the spread.

-- This season, the Crimson Tide have an against the spread record of 6-5 in their 11 games as a favorite of 13.5 points or more.

-- Alabama's games this year have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Alabama's games this year have hit the over on five of 12 set point totals (41.7%).

-- Alabama is 7-5 against the spread and 12-1 overall in games when it puts up more than 16.1 points.
+- Alabama is 7-5 against the spread and 12-1 overall this season when the team records more than 16.1 points.

-- The Crimson Tide average 495 yards per game, 190.1 more yards than the 304.9 the Bearcats give up per matchup.
+- The Crimson Tide rack up 495 yards per game, 190.1 more yards than the 304.9 the Bearcats allow per outing.

-- Alabama is 7-5 against the spread and 12-1 overall when the team amasses more than 304.9 yards.
+- In games that Alabama picks up over 304.9 yards, the team is 7-5 against the spread and 12-1 overall.

 - The Crimson Tide have 10 giveaways this season, while the Bearcats have 32 takeaways .